slaclab/lume-model/README.md

 ## Surrogate models

 Lume-model model classes are intended to guide user development while allowing for flexibility and customizability.
-The base class `lume_model.models.SurrogateModel` is used to enforce LUME tool compatable classes for the execution of trained models.
+The base class `lume_model.models.BaseModel` is used to enforce LUME tool compatable classes for the execution of trained models.
 For this case, model loading and execution should be organized into class methods.

 Surrogate Model Requirements:
 * input_variables, output_variables: lume-model input and output variables are required for use with lume-epics tools.
 The user can optionally define these as class attributes or design the subclass so that these are passed during initialization .
 Names of all variables must be unique in order to be served using the EPICS tools.
 A utility function for saving these variables, which also enforces the uniqueness constraint, is provided (lume_model.utils.save_variables).